notkmhn/notkmhn.github.io/content/posts/2017-11-15-codeblue2017-common-modulus.md

 ---
-layout: post
-title: CODE BLUE CTF 2017 - Common Modulus series
+author: kmhn
 date: 2017-11-15
-lastmod: 2021-04-04
-author: kmhn
 description: There are 3 challenges in this series, all of which are based on the same problem with varying conditions.
 Therefore, we’ll go through them in increasing order of difficulty and build solutions incrementally...
 katex: true
+katexExtensions:
-katexExtensions: [ copy-tex ]
+- copy-tex
+lastmod: 2021-04-04
+layout: post
 tags:
 - cryptography
 - ctf
+title: CODE BLUE CTF 2017 - Common Modulus series
 ---

 **NOTE:** _This post was initially [published on rootfs.eu](https://rootfs.eu/codeblue2017-common-modulus/)_

 There are 3 challenges in this series, all of which are based on the same problem with varying conditions.
 Therefore, we'll go through them in increasing order of difficulty and build solutions incrementally.